Polymer/old-docs-site/docs/polymer/polymer.md

 Spec | {{site.project_title}} | Called when
 |-
-createdCallback | created | an instance of the element is created
+createdCallback | created | An instance of the element is created.
-- | ready | The `<polymer-element>` has been fully prepared (e.g. Shadow DOM created, property observers setup, event listeners attached, etc.) attachedCallback | attached | an instance was inserted into the document detachedCallback | detached | an instance was removed from the document attributeChangedCallback | attributeChanged | an attribute was added, removed, or updated {: .table .responsive-table .lifecycle-table }
+- | ready | The `<polymer-element>` has been fully prepared (e.g. Shadow DOM created, property observers setup, event listeners attached, etc). attachedCallback | attached | An instance of the element was inserted into the DOM.
+This is an appropriate time to poke at the element's parent or light DOM children.
+- | domReady | Called when the element's initial set of children are guaranteed to exist.
+One use of `domReady` is when you have sibling custom elements (e.g. they're `.innerHTML`'d together, at the same time).
+Before element A can use B's API/properties, element B needs to be upgraded.
+The `domReady` callback insures both elements are upgraded. detachedCallback | detached | An instance was removed from the DOM. attributeChangedCallback | attributeChanged | An attribute was added, removed, or updated. **Note**: to observe changes to [published properties](#published-properties), use [*Changed watchers](#change-watchers).
+{: .table .responsive-table .lifecycle-table }

 ### The polymer-ready event {#polymer-ready}